andrewray/iocamlserver/README.md

 filesystem.
 For example:

 ```
-$ iocaml -js min -serve /home/andyman/.opam /home/andyman/.opam
+$ iocaml -js min -serve /home/andyman/.opam
 ```

-This would allow files from the `.opam` directory to be read from the toplevel which in turn will enable dynamic loading of libraries.
+This would allow files from the `.opam` directory to be read from the toplevel.

+* `-serve path` serves files from path to the same uri
+* `-serve-at uri path` serves files from path at the given uri
+* `-serve-jslibs` configure file server to serve system libraries for the JavaScript kernels.

-Multiple `-serve` options can be specified.
-The first argument is the uri at which files are available and the second the file system directory.
+Multiple `-serve` options can be specified and they are tested in order until a file is found.

 The `js_of_ocaml` psuedo file system has been setup so you can use the standard file I/O facilities to access served files (read only at the moment, write